 WHE is continuing to monitor the wild horses at Fish Creek including the new foals being born on the range.
 These wild horses were once easy to approach, even after the release.
 Yet now the bands are all on alert and we fear tensions are rising on the range.

 We need you to become educated to the current stressful situation and the fight to keep our wild horses free on the range.
 PZP is not some demonic agenda, it is hope.
 The data generated can be used in other areas of process to gain equity on the range.
+Data can be used to build a real management plan.
 It is being fought tooth and nail by the ranching industry in Nevada.
 It is still being overlooked in any sustainable fashion as the agency sees the push back and begins to look more seriously at surgical sterilization of our herds.

 We urge you to read and think… before you act… for the sake of the future of the wild horses at Fish Creek and elsewhere.